 - Key Q&A

 - Organizations and Support

 Skin cancer is the most common type of cancer, probably making up more than half of all diagnosed cases of cancer, according to the American Cancer Society (ACS).
 The incidence of skin cancer is rising dramatically in the United States.
-More than three million cases of non-melanoma are diagnosed each year, leading to about 3,000 deaths.
-And the ACS estimates that in 2012, there will be 76,250 new cases of melanoma and 9,180 deaths from the disease.
+About 3.3 million cases of non-melanoma are diagnosed each year, leading to about 3,000 deaths.
+And the ACS estimates that in 2016, there will be 76,380 new cases of melanoma and 10,130 deaths from the disease.
 In fact, between 40 percent and 50 percent of people in the United States over age 65 will develop non-melanoma skin cancer.
 This type of cancer is highly treatable when diagnosed in its early stages and is usually relatively easy to diagnose.